dogweather/forkful/content/en/ruby/strings/capitalizing-a-string.md

 ---
+changelog:
+- 2024-03-25, dogweather, edited and tested
 date: 2024-02-03 19:02:29.358527-07:00
-description: "Capitalizing a string usually means converting the\
+description: "Capitalizing a string usually means converting the first character of\
-  \ first character of a string to uppercase and the rest to lowercase.
-But sometimes\u2026"
+  \ a string to uppercase and the rest to lowercase.
+But sometimes it can mean just\u2026"
 lastmod: '2024-03-25'
 model: gpt-4-0125-preview
-summary: "Capitalizing a string usually means converting the first\
+summary: "Capitalizing a string usually means converting the first character of a\
-  \ character of a string to uppercase and the rest to lowercase.
-But sometimes\u2026"
+  \ string to uppercase and the rest to lowercase.
+But sometimes it can mean just\u2026"
 title: Capitalizing a string
-changelog:
-- 2024-03-25, dogweather, edited and tested
+weight: 2
 ---

 ## What & Why?